jssol/api-based-webapp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 > This project is the second capstone project from Microverse.
 We created a webapp for movies enthusiast so they can search and find their favorite movies.
-The project uses OMDb API to get info about movies, and 'involvment' API to Send & get likes and comments
+The project uses OMDb API to get info about movies, and 'involvment' API to Send & get likes and comments.

 ## Screenshots